EPFL-ENAC/AddLidar-API/kubernetes-api-wrapper/README.md

 The wrapper creates Kubernetes jobs to run the LidarDataManager container for point cloud processing tasks.
 It handles:

-- Creating Kubernetes jobs with proper volume mounts
+- Creating Kubernetes jobs with flexible storage options
 - Passing command line arguments to the container
 - Managing output files
 - Collecting logs and results